Skip to main content

 • Passenger lifts and elevators in commercial and residential buildings

-• Platform lifts and wheelchair access lifts
+• Platform lifts and wheelchair access lifts (DDA access)

 • Stairlifts (where used at work)

-• Evacuation lifts and fire-fighting lifts
+• Evacuation lifts (BS EN 81-76) and firefighting lifts (BS EN 81-72)

-• Mobile Elevating Work Platforms (MEWPs)
+• Mobile Elevating Work Platforms (MEWPs) including scissor lifts, cherry pickers, and boom lifts

 • Patient hoists and bariatric hoists